 After several years of testing in Finland, it was discovered that patients who were put on sauna treatment four to seven times per week were 66% less prone to dementia than those who did not.
 Research also showed that those who use a sauna regularly are less likely to suffer from Alzheimer’s.

 The treatment of cancer patients by using temperature has been vigorously tested.
 Results show that exposing the body to higher temperatures can result in the death of cancer cells and halt the progression of tumors.
+Stimulation of tumor growth is observed at a temperature of 38-40 degrees, but with an increase in the temperature level, the effect on the tumor changes.

 As you can see from the numerous science-based health benefits of a sauna, it is a highly recommended activity for all.
 With all these benefits to one’s health and improvement to physical and mental performance, it comes as a real surprise that saunas aren’t utilized more often.